 Very hot weather can make people sick, even healthy adults.
 Older adults, those who are pregnant, infants and young children, people experiencing homelessness, and people with pre-existing health conditions are at higher risk.

 - If you see someone on the street who may need help, call the Office of Homeless Services outreach hotline at 215-232-1984.

 Here are five things you can do to help everyone stay safe this summer.

-1. Check on your elderly neighbors and relatives.
+1. Check on your elderly neighbors and relatives, from a distance.